fourson/Polarimetric-Neural-Field-via-Unified-Complex-Valued-Wave-Representation/readme.md

 @inproceedings{zhou2025polarimetric,
-  title = {Polarimetric neural field with unified complex-valued wave representation}, author = {Zhou, Chu and Yang, Yixin and Liao, Junda and Guo, Heng and Shi, Boxin and Sato, Imari}, booktitle = Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages = {}, year = {2025}
+  title = {Polarimetric neural field with unified complex-valued wave representation}, author = {Zhou, Chu and Yang, Yixin and Liao, Junda and Guo, Heng and Shi, Boxin and Sato, Imari}, booktitle = Proceedings of the IEEE/CVF International Conference on Computer Vision, pages = {}, year = {2025}
 }